Trinitite Atomic Glass Green Black - 5.8 grams

 Is this the exact specimen shown in the photos?

 Yes.
-The photographs show this exact 6-gram Trinitite specimen, including its green glass, black streaks, and scattered small metal flakes.
+The photographs show this exact Trinitite specimen, including its minor black and potential fields of melted wire or white minerals.

 Can Trinitite be worn as jewelry?